Monarchism in Bavaria after 1918: Background

 Bavaria, ruled by the House of Wittelsbach from 1180, became a kingdom in 1805.
 In November 1918, in the face of growing unrest in Germany, the last prime minister of the Kingdom of Bavaria, Otto Ritter von Dandl, attempted to persuade the Bavarian King Ludwig III to relinquish the Bavarian throne.
 Ludwig was unwilling to do so but instead published the Anif Declaration on 12 November in which he absolved all government employees, officers, and soldiers of the Bavarian Army of their oath of loyalty to him.
-The following day, Kurt Eisner proclaimed himself prime minister of Bavaria, and falsely informed the public that the King had abdicated, despite that declaration having made no reference to an abdication.
+The following day, Kurt Eisner proclaimed himself prime minister of Bavaria and informed the public that the King had abdicated, despite that declaration having made no reference to an abdication.
+He published Ludwig's statement word for word, with a postscript stating that the new "People's State" accepted Ludwig's abdication.
+The postscript added that the Wittelsbachs were welcome to return if they accepted the status of private citizens and did not act against the new government.

 The crown prince, still in military service at the time, made it clear that he had no intention of relinquishing his rights to the Bavarian throne and instead demanded that a freely elected Bavarian national assembly decide the future system of government.
 The Bavarian monarch was one of only five of the 22 German potentates not to relinquish his rights to the throne, the others being King Friedrich August III of Saxony, Duke Karl Eduard of Saxe-Coburg and Gotha, Prince Friedrich of Waldeck and Pyrmont and Grand Duke Ernst Ludwig of Hesse.